rendrjs/rendr-app-template/README.md

 ## Lazy-loading data for views

 So far, our [`users#show` action](https://github.com/airbnb/rendr-app-template/blob/master/app/controllers/users_controller.js#L11) pulls down both a `User` model and a `Repos` collection for that model.
 If we were to navigate from `users#index` to `users#show`, we already have that user model cached in memory (because we fetched it in order to render the list), but we have to make a roundtrip to the server to fetch the `Repos`, which aren't part of the `User` attributes.
-This means that instead of immediately rendering the `users_show_view` view, we wait for the `Repos` API call to finish.
+This means that instead of immediately rendering the `users/show` view, we wait for the `Repos` API call to finish.
 But what if instead we want to lazy-load the `Repos` so we can render that view immediately for a better user experience?

 We can achieve this by lazy-loading models or collections in our subviews.
 Check out the `users#show_lazy` action, which demonstrates this approach: